If you thought all moths were brown and only concerned with headbutting your lightbulb, think again!

 Have fun exploring the amazing world of moths, show us how you got on and take another bold step towards completing your Wild Challenge!

-Did you know Some animals use distant light sources like the moon to navigate.
-It's a bit of a mystery why moths are attracted to lightbulbs but one theory is that they're trying to use them to navigate like they would the moon, but the bright light dazzles and confuse them!
+Did you know some animals use distant light sources like the moon to navigate?
+It's a bit of a mystery why moths are attracted to lightbulbs but one theory is that they're trying to use them to navigate like they would the moon, but the bright light dazzles and confuses them!

 What you will need

 Finding moths is pretty easy and all you really need to do is investigate who's been attracted to your outside light.
 However, if you'd like to see more moths and take a closer look, you'll need:

 - Our activity sheet (download in: English, Cymraeg/Bilingual) or a good moth guide

 - A moth lure or trap